irmen/Pyro5/Readme.rst

   - instead of the global package namespace you should now ``import Pyro5.api`` if you want to have one place to access the most important things
 - Proxy moved from core to new client module
 - Daemon moved from core to new server module
-- no support for unsafe serializers AT ALL (pickle, dill, cloudpickle)
+- no support for unsafe serializers AT ALL (pickle, dill, cloudpickle) - only safe serializers (serpent, marshal, json, msgpack)
 - removed all from future imports and all sys.version_info checks because we're Python 3 only
 - removed Flame (utils/flameserver.py, utils/flame.py)  (although maybe the remote module access may come back in some form)
 - moved test.echoserver to utils.echoserver (next to httpgateway)